 - 1 cup of vegetable broth

-- 1 cup of half and half + more if needed for sauce
+- 1 cup of half and half + more if needed for the sauce

 - 1/2 of a cup of sour cream

-- 2 cups of fresh broccoli flowerets cut in small pieces
+- 4 cups of fresh broccoli flowerets cut into small pieces

 - cooking spray

-- Boil 2 cups of low sodium chicken broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
+Boil the vegetable broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
 Boil for about 3-4 minutes before covering with a tight-fitting lid and reducing heat to lowest setting.
 Leave the burner on the lowest heat setting covered for about 10 minutes, then completely turn off the heat source and let rice stand for about 5-6 minutes.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch,2016- 2014.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2018 – 2013.
 Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms